walkiriatorres/walkiriatorres/README.md

 ### Hi there 👋

+🎓 Studying system analysis and development at FICR
+⚡ I'm passionate about solving problems, learning and always open to news challenges

 <!--
 **walkiriatorres/walkiriatorres** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.